Writing Dockerfiles and Building Images

 COPY <path on host> <path in Docker image>

-For example, if there is a file called requirements.txt
+For example, if there is a file called requirements.txt in the same directory as

 the build is executed from